-Top online MBA in management programs provide the advanced skills and knowledge necessary to land lucrative managerial roles.
-If you're wondering what you can do with a master's in management, your options include working in diverse fields such as marketing, human resources, health services, and sales.
-Bureau of Labor Statistics (BLS) data indicates a $104,240 median annual salary for management professionals.
+Top online MBA in management programs can provide the advanced skills necessary to land high-paying managerial roles.
+If you're wondering what you can do with a master's in management, your options include working in various fields such as marketing, human resources, health services, and sales.
+Bureau of Labor Statistics (BLS) data indicates a $109,760 median annual salary for management professionals in 2020.

 The following top online MBA degree guide features common benefits and career paths associated with this degree.
 Use this page as you research the best online MBA in management for your career goals and schedule.
 You can also learn more information about program curricula, format options, and relevant resources such as scholarships and professional organizations.

 What Is an MBA in Management?

 Designed for aspiring managers, the MBA in management cultivates the advanced planning, supervision, and decision-making skills needed to oversee organizational planning, staffing, and operations.